In this article

-The warning signs of throat cancer depend on where the cancer develops and how it spreads.
+The warning signs of throat cancer depend on where it develops and how it spreads.

-Secondary signs and symptoms of throat cancer include:
+The most common symptoms of first-stage throat cancer include:

 Cellular genetic abnormalities in your throat cause throat cancer.
-These mutations induce uncontrollable cell growth.3
+These mutations induce uncontrollable cell growth, leading to tumor development.3

-The exact cause of the cell mutations related to throat cancer is unknown.
+Exactly what causes these cell mutations in some people but not others is unknown.
 However, recent research on throat cancer has identified several factors that may increase your risk of throat cancer.10

-Tobacco use is the leading cause of head and neck cancer (including larynx and hypopharynx cancers).
+Tobacco use is the leading cause of head and neck cancer, including cancer of the larynx and hypopharynx.
 Smokers are significantly more likely to develop these cancers than non-smokers.

-In some studies, long-term exposure to secondhand smoking has also been linked to an increased risk of certain cancers, although more research is required to confirm this.4
+In some studies, long-term exposure to secondhand smoke has also been linked to an increased risk of certain cancers, although more research is required to confirm this.4

-While HPV is most frequently linked with cervical cancer, HPV-positive oropharyngeal cancer is the country's fastest-growing head and neck malignancy.
+While HPV is more frequently linked with cervical cancer, HPV-positive oropharyngeal cancer is the country's fastest-growing head and neck malignancy.